Accessing Adoption Support

 How can I access funding?

 To access the ASF, you will need to have an assessment of your families’ adoption support needs.
-This assessment can be carried out by us.
-Our adoption support social worker will talk to you about the types of support service that you need and an assessment will be carried out to establish a plan of support.
-Each child is entitled to a full assessment of therapeutic needs, in addition to this and maximus of £5000 can fund therapies.
+In the first instance this may need to be carried out by your Local Authority.
+Our adoption support social worker can talk to you about the types of support service that you need.
+Each child is entitled to a full assessment of therapeutic needs, in addition to this a maximum of £5000 can fund therapies.

 Standard & Early Years Pupil Premium – School Support Funding